Choosing SSI or PADI when learning to dive.

 Wether you choose to complete your course with PADI or SSI the most important this after completion is to get in the water and dive.
 Your instructor gives you the knowledge and skill to dive safely, but it is up to you to make diving your own.
 It may take a couple of dives after your course to feel comfortable under the water, but remember you need to learn to walk before you can run.

 Goat Island Dive & Snorkel offer SSI Courses As we believe in the approach best suited for creating confident, capable and conscious divers.
+The focus on learning in the environment that you are in and having an educational system that adapts allows our instructors to provide a great level of training in New Zealands conditions.

 For more information on our courses Click Here.